Dashain: Day 9: Maha Navami

 The ninth day of Dashain is Maha Navami, "the great ninth day".
-The last day of Navaratri, ceremonies and rituals reach a peak.
-On this day, official ritual sacrifices of the Nepal Armed Forces are held in both one of the Hanuman Dhoka royal palaces, the Kot courtyard grounds, and in the presidential palace yard.
+The last day of Navaratri, on that day ceremonies and rituals reach a peak.
+On this day, official ritual sacrifices of the Nepal Armed Forces are held in both one of the Hanuman Dhoka royal palaces, the Kot courtyard grounds, and in the presidential palace yard, at the same time, a 21-gun salute is fired again in honor of the festivities.

 On Maha Navami, Durga is celebrated.
-Artisans, craftsmen, traders, drivers and mechanics worship and offer animal and fowl blood to their tools, equipment, and vehicles.
-The Taleju Temple gates are opened to the general public only on this day, and thousands of devotees pay their respects to the goddess.
+Artisans, craftsmen, traders, drivers and mechanics worship and offer animal and fowl blood to their tools, equipment, vehicles and aircraft.
+Uniformed organizations perform similar offerings to weapons, equipment, vehicles and others.
+The Taleju Temple gates are opened to the general public only on this day, and thousands of devotees pay their respects to the goddess by the thousands, inclusive of people coming from across the nation.